knutinator/heritage-housing/README.md

-## Heritage Housing - pricing predictor
+# Heritage Housing - pricing predictor

 A machine learning tool for use on house pricing visualization and preciction in Ames, Iowa.

 The tool helps the client to do the following:
-- View how house attributes correlate to sale prices.
+- View what house attributes correlate to sale prices.
-- Predict future sale prices for specific houses.
+- Predict future sale prices for specific houses in Ames, Iowa.

 ## Index